vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_ha.md

 **Note:**
 1. Currently, more than two replicas are not supported.
 2. Both instances of AKO should be on the same version.

-#### FAQ
-1. How to manually override the Active AKO?

-Trigger a deletion of the Active AKO pod, and the passive AKO pod automatically comes up as the new active AKO.

-2. Can we scale beyond two instances of AKO?

-Currently, AKO beyond two has not been tested.
-Hence we don't claim the support.

-3. What happens during a Split brain scenario?

-AKO detects this during the periodic refresh of the lease lock object and makes itself a passive AKO.